ewpd4lhc/ewpd4lhc/README.md

 #### SM fit

 To validate the inputs and the implementation of SM prediction formulas, an analytic SM fit is performed automatically when running the tool, using the configured variable list (+SM inputs).
-The SM parametrizations are used in the linear approximation, which is sufficient in most cases, except for the indirect determination of the Higgs mass, where non-linear effects are important due to the low precision.
+The SM parametrizations are used in the linear approximation, which is sufficient in most cases.

 ### SMEFT parametrization

 It is possible to choose from three parametrizations.
 There is also the option to mix parametrizations, e.g. taking linear dimension-six effects from SMEFTsim and only higher-order effects from EWPD2dim8.
-The parametrizations generally agree within 10% for linear dimension-six predictions (the only level at which they are comparable).

 #### SMEFTsim
 Parametrizations extracted from the SMEFTsim 3.0 model [^14].